dani007200964/Viking-Skull-Lamp/docs/markdown_pages/assembly.md

 @warning Do not continue until the mechanism and the display does not work correctly!

+@note If the motor is too aggressive and fast, that means you made better mechanism than me \emoji :tada:.
+In this case you have to lower the motor power by reducing the @ref MOTOR_PWM parameter in the firmware.
+It requires to rebuild the software and upload it again.

 @section step_54_led_holder_nuts Step 54 - Insert LED Holder Nuts

 ![Insert LED Holder Nuts](asm_stp054_led_holder_nuts.JPG)